1,001 Sayings and Deeds of the Prophet

 He said, "He had a few white hairs between the lower lip and the chin."

-The scent in the following hadith is probably henna which God's Messenger used to dye strands of his beard an orangey-red.
+The scent referred to in the following hadith is probably henna, which Muhammad used to dye strands of his beard an orangey-red.

 Narrated Rabia bin Abi Abdur-Rahman: